 - All implants are made of an outer layer (shell) of silicone.
 They can be filled with silicone, salt water (saline) or both.The silicone used to fill the implant can be in the form of a liquid or gel (cohesive silicone).
 Liquid silicone and saline implants give a softer and more natural feel.
 Cohesive silicone implants give a firmer feel and can come in more shapes

 - Textured liquid implants with a simple round shape often give as good results as shaped cohesive-gel implants

 - The Medicines and Healthcare products regulatory Agency (MHRA) is responsible for ensuring the safety of implantable medical devices, including breast implants.

 Many studies have been carried out to find if silicone breast implants are safe.
 There is no evidence to suggest that women who have silicone breast implants are at a higher risk of getting diseases such as cancer and arthritis.

-Your operation is performed under a general anaesthetic and usually takes about an hour and a half.
+Your operation is performed under a general anaesthetic (you will be asleep) and usually takes approximately an hour and a half.
 There are several options for surgical incisions:

 - Inframammary (the crease under the breast)

 The type of incision (cut) used is based on the type of implant, the degree of augmentation (enlargement), your particular anatomy and patient/surgeon preference.
 Be sure and discuss incision options with your surgeon.

 Your surgeon will usually place the implant in a pocket directly behind your breast as this gives the most natural result.
 However, if you do not have enough breast skin and tissue to cover the implant, your surgeon may recommend placing the implant behind the pectoral muscle.
 Be sure to discuss the implications of placement of your implant with your surgeon.